hands on table using smartphones

 When you first open an account, you may get a small number of what are called counter checks, which may not be fully personalized with, say, your name and address.

-Then, your fully printed checks are likely to arrive, complete with your name, address, account number, and bank routing number.
-They are also useful when making payments and setting up direct deposit.
+Later, your fully printed checks are likely to arrive, complete with your name, address, account number, and bank routing number.
+These checks are not only useful for making payments, but also for setting up direct deposit.
 A voided check can be used by your employer to route your paycheck to the correct account.

 Business Checks